Sam Ryder: 2024–present: Heartland and independent artist

 Ryder at SXSW London in June 2025.

 In January 2024, Ryder announced that he had begun work on his upcoming second studio album.
 He also released a new single in collaboration with Korean actor and singer Kim Min-seok called "Back in Love".
 The song topped the Korean chart, Melon Music.
 In January 2025, Ryder was nominated for his second consecutive Brit Award for his song "You're Christmas to Me".
 On 21 March 2025 he released his new single "White Lies".
 On his new music, Ryder stated, "I've never felt so sure of who I am as artist and I'm so proud of this new music, I can't wait for you all to hear it".
-On 29 June 2025 he played the Avalon stage at Glastonbury Festival On 24 June, Ryder released his new EP, OH OK, after his move to Nashville to record his new album which will be released on 17 October.
-He is set to host "Music On Stage 2025", a global music competition for TikTok, in September 2025.
+On 29 June 2025 he played the Avalon stage at Glastonbury Festival On 24 June, Ryder released his EP, OH OK, after moving to Nashville to record the album.
+He hosted "Music On Stage 2025", a global music competition for TikTok, in September 2025.

 Ryder's second studio album Heartland was released on 17 October 2025, and debuted at number 11 on the UK Albums Chart a week later.
 In support of the album, Ryder embarked on a UK tour, from 21 October in Liverpool, ending with a 6 November 2025 concert at Wembley Arena.

 On 7 November 2025, it was announced that Ryder will star as Jesus in Tim Rice and Andrew Lloyd Webber's Jesus Christ Superstar at the London Palladium from 20 June to 5 September 2026, making his West End debut.
+Following the Palladium run, the production will run at Theatre Royal, Drury Lane with Ryder reprising the role of Jesus, followed by a UK and Ireland tour beginning on 11 February 2027 at the Palace Theatre, Manchester.
+Two songs from the musical "Gethsemane" and "What's the Buzz?" were released as singles.

 Personal life

-Ryder started making music at age 13 and has spent most of his adult life touring, writing, and performing for other bands and once resided in Hawaii.
+Ryder started making music at age 13 and has spent most of his adult life touring, writing, and performing for other bands.
+He once resided in Hawaii.
 In 2018, he was involved in a surfing accident, which pushed him to put more effort into his music career.
 He is a vegan and once owned a vegan café in Coggeshall, England.
 He likes to surf the coast of Great Britain in his free time, meditate, travel, snowboard, drive around race tracks and skate.

 Ryder is in a long-term relationship with his partner Lois Gaskin-Barber.
 He cites David Bowie, Elton John, Freddie Mercury, and Queen among his music influences.
-Ryder believes in aliens, and once wanted to pursue a career as an astronaut and claims to have seen a UFO while in Hawaii as a child.
+Ryder believes in aliens, once wanted to pursue a career as an astronaut, and claims to have seen a UFO while in Hawaii as a child.